karapeoples/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model.
+It is a representation of html that can be manipulated through javascript.

 2. What is an event?

+An action that results from setting up an event listener.
+It can make a webpage interactive.

 3. What is an event listener?

+It is a mode of activating a function that does something to a webpage.

 4. Why would we convert a NodeList into an Array?

+In order, to apply array methods to the NodeList which allows us to use the data like an array with javascript.

 5. What is a component?

+It is a snippet of code that can create several of the same pieces/style on a webpage without having to make individual parts for each set or value of information provided.

 ### Git Set up